Phalanstere/ClusterPainter/README.md

 ```

-If you have followed these instructions, yo are read to go.
+If you have followed these instructions, you are read to go.

-## Usage:
+## Usage: Creating a ClusterPainter object

 When all the files are loaded (via **$(document).ready** or **body onload**, you can create a **clusterPainter** object, like this: